Sarcoma UK

 UK based Phase 3 trials (includes European trials open in the UK)

-European (EORTC) Phase 3 trials (includes those open in the UK)
+European Phase 3 trials (includes those open in the UK)